dswd/vpncloud/WINDOWS.md

 - Wrap VpnCloud as Windows service
   - https://github.com/mullvad/windows-service-rs
-- Do not support dropping privileges under Windows
+- Do not support dropping privileges or daemonizing under Windows
+- Only use Ctrl-C handling under Linux

 ### Polling solution